MartinPellizzer/terrawhisper-compiler/articles/plantae/angiosperms/eudicots/asterales/asteraceae/achillea/millefolium.md

 ![alt](/assets/images/achillea-millefolium.jpg "title")

-## What is the botanical classification of Yarrow?
+## What is the botanical classification of yarrow?

  Yarrow, with botanical name of **Achillea millefolium** (A. millefolium), is a plant that belongs to the **Asteraceae** family and the **Achillea** genus.